 Whenever a user searches for those key terms or visits a website that delivers PPC advertising, the advert might be displayed.
 The location of the advert will vary on websites, but they will always be in a prominent position on search engine results pages.
-Typically, they will also be marked as sponsored links, which further increases their prominence with the aim to attract maximum attention.
+Typically, they will also be marked as sponsored links, which further increases their prominence intending to attract maximum attention.

 Google always wants to deliver the most relevant content to its users, which means that maintaining your quality score is key to ensuring your PPC adverts are seen.
 As your click-through rate is one of the key components of your quality score, ensuring you are only utilizing the most relevant keywords is vital.

 Tailoring your landing page to ensure it is hyper-relevant to your keywords is also imperative.
-Selecting a high-quality helps you to ensure every element of your PPC strategy is working well for your business.
+Selecting a high-quality helps you ensure every element of your PPC strategy works well for your business.

 Managing Negative Keywords

-Consistently monitoring and updating your negative keyword list will ensure that your brand is not associated with anything that may be potentially damaging, as well as eliminating irrelevant clicks that you don’t want to have to pay for because they won’t be providing you with any value.
+Consistently monitoring and updating your negative keyword list will ensure that your brand is not associated with anything that may be potentially damaging and eliminate irrelevant clicks that you don’t want to have to pay for because they won’t be providing you with any value.
 It is becoming much simpler to manage this within your account, so do make sure you are utilizing this feature properly.

 Constructing Your PPC Adverts